TypesettingTools/Aegisub-Motion/README.md

 The second macro can trim and encode the current scene to an H.264-in-mp4 file or an image sequence ready for motion tracking.
 It can utilize x264, ffmpeg, avisynth, or potentially many other command-line tools to do this (ffmpeg is not frame accurate, and avisynth needs ffms2 or another frame accurate source filter to be, well, frame accurate.)

 It uses a very simple external configuration file to save user input across scripts.
 The config writing functions should no longer be capable of erasing the contents of config file if they error.

-Finally, it also supports exporting the tracking data into a format that is compatable with [gnuplot][gnuplot], along with gnuplot plotting instructions.
-It can even plot the data automatically, if you have gnuplot in your PATH.

 ### Troubleshooting ###